 Young people today are experiencing two colliding crises: the ongoing youth mental health crisis – an urgent public health issue addressed in the U.S. Surgeon General’s Advisory in 2021 – as well as the youth e-cigarette use crisis.
 E-cigarette use among young people has increased in recent years, with over 2.5 million middle and high school students reporting e-cigarette use in 2022.
-This has implications for mental health because nicotine harms the developing brain and can amplify anxiety symptoms and feelings of depression.
+This has implications for mental health because nicotine harms the developing brain and can intensify anxiety symptoms and feelings of depression.

 When it comes to nicotine and mental health, there are some common myths that can bring about challenges and questions.
 To bust these myths, we turned to the experts who run This is Quitting, a text message based quit-vaping program by Truth Initiative®.

 Myth: e-cigarette users with mental health conditions don’t want to quit.

 Fact: people with mental health conditions who vape nicotine want to quit just as much as people without mental health conditions.

 In a 2020 study of intention to quit vaping nicotine among U.S. teens age 12-17, data from This is Quitting showed a similar motivation to quit among teens with and without anxiety and depression symptoms.
 The study also found that the number of quit attempts was largely consistent across users with past-year depression and anxiety symptoms and those without.